Coity Castle

-Coity Castle (Castell Coety) in Glamorgan, Wales, is a Norman castle built by Sir Payn "the Demon" de Turberville (fl.
+Coity Castle (Castell Coety) (Note: Since 2024, Cadw, which guard and maintain the site, use the Welsh name only.) is a Norman castle in Bridgend (historically in Glamorgan), Wales.
+It was built by Sir Payn "the Demon" de Turberville (fl.
 1126), one of the legendary Twelve Knights of Glamorgan supposed to have conquered Glamorgan under the leadership of Robert FitzHamon (d.
 1107), Lord of Gloucester.
-Now in ruins, it stands in the community of Coity Higher near the town of Bridgend, in the County Borough of Bridgend.
+Now in ruins, it stands in the community of Coity Higher near the town of Bridgend.
 Very close to the castle is the battlemented parish Church of St Mary the Virgin, which dates from the 14th century.

 The castle is a Grade I listed building.

 History

 Pre Norman Coity

 Most Norman castles in Glamorgan (e.g. Caerphilly, Cardiff, Loughor) occupy sites which had previously been Roman forts and it is likely that the Norman castle at Coity occupied the site of an existing structure.
 Potential Roman military activity at the site is supported by the strategic importance of the location.
 A Roman fort would have controlled a number of early routes and Heol Spencer, which appears on the earliest maps of the area, has been proposed as a Roman Road because of its age, importance and remarkable straightness (which today, only deviates around the castle grounds itself).